 - Review visit reports and escalate issues to medical and operational leaders.

 - Calculate clinical and non-clinical IMP requirements.

-- With cross-function departments to ensure timely manufacture, packaging and IMP shipment to sites.
+- Works with cross-functional departments to ensure timely manufacture, packaging and IMP shipment to sites.

 - Facilitate SAE medical review process.

 - Assist medical and project leaders with safety reporting compliance.